CAST-Extend/com.castsoftware.aip.datamart/README.md

 __&#9888; All extract tables are empty__

-Make sur your service account is authorized to access the applications.
+Make sure your service account is authorized to access the applications.

 __&#9888; I have got an "Access Denied" message__

-Make sur you have write access on the Datamart folder.
+Make sure you have write access on the Datamart folder.

 __&#9888; The data transfer fails on the load step__